Steven E. Shreve

-Steven Eugene Shreve is a mathematician and currently the Orion Hoch Professor of Mathematical Sciences at Carnegie Mellon University and the author of several major books on the mathematics of financial derivatives.
+Steven Eugene Shreve is a mathematician and a University Professor Emeritus in the Department of Mathematical Sciences at Carnegie Mellon University.
+He was previously the Orion Hoch Professor of Mathematical Sciences, which he held from 2006 until his retirement.
+Shreve is also the author of several major books on the mathematics of financial derivatives.

 His first degree, awarded in 1972 was in German from West Virginia University.
 He then studied mathematics at Georg-August-Universität Göttingen.
 He then took a Masters in Electrical Engineering at the University of Illinois, where he completed a PhD in mathematics in 1977.

 His textbook Stochastic Calculus for Finance is used by numerous graduate programs in quantitative finance.
 The book was voted "Best New Book in Quantitative Finance" in 2004 by members of Wilmott website, and has been highly praised by scholars in the field.

 Shreve is a Fellow of the Institute of Mathematical Statistics.

-Since 2006, he has held the Orion Hoch Chair Of Mathematical Sciences at CMU.